AbdallahReda/MIPSProcessor/README.rst

 Intro
 -----

 This project is made by a group of students at 3rd year Computer and systems department students at Faculty of Engineering Ain Shams University.
-This is a complete rewrite in (Verilog HDL).
+This project is written completely in **Verilog HDL**.
+|

-**#Group Names:**
+|**#Group Names:**
-1.Samuel Medhat
+|1.Samuel Medhat
-2.Diaa Ahmed
+|2.Diaa Ahmed
-3.Abdelrahman Ibrahim
+|3.Abdelrahman Ibrahim
-4.Abdelrahman Mahmoud
+|4.Abdelrahman Mahmoud
-5.Abdallah Reda
+|5.Abdallah Reda

 The aim of this project is to simulate a pipelined MIPS processor dealing with various MIPS instructions.